-- 44 (1) The directors may delegate any of their powers or functions to a committee of two or more directors but the terms of any delegation must be recorded in the minute book - (2) The directors may impose conditions when delegating, including the conditions that - (a) the relevant powers are to be exercised exclusively by the committee to whom they delegate, - (b) no expenditure may be incurred on behalf of the chanty except in accordance with a budget previously agreed with the directors - (3) The directors may revoke or alter a delegation - (4) All acts and proceedings of any committees must be fully and promptly reported to the directors arrangement entered into by the charity which has not previously been declared.
-A director must absent himself or herself from any discussions of the directors in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the charity and any personal interest (including but not limited to any personal financial interest)
+- 43. (1) The directors may delegate any of their powers or functions to a committee of two or more directors but the terms of any delegation must be recorded in the minute book. - (2) The directors may impose conditions when delegating, including the conditions that: - (a) the relevant powers are to be exercised exclusively by the committee to whom they delegate; - (b) no expenditure may be incurred on behalf of the charity except in accordance with a budget previously agreed with the directors. - (3) The directors may revoke or alter a delegation. - (4) All acts and proceedings of any committees must be fully and promptly reported to the directors.